The Stand: Television

 Between 2011 and 2016, Warner Bros.
 Pictures and CBS Films were developing a feature-length film adaptation of The Stand.
-In August 2011, director David Yates and screenwriter Steve Kloves, known for their collaboration on the Harry Potter films, were hired to direct/write a multimovie version of The Stand, but left the project in October 2011, as Yates felt it would work better as a miniseries.
+In August 2011, director David Yates and screenwriter Steve Kloves, known for their collaboration on the Harry Potter films, were hired to write and direct a multi-movie version of The Stand, but left the project in October 2011, as Yates felt it would work better as a miniseries.
 Both Ben Affleck and Scott Cooper dropped out over creative differences with the studio.
 On February 25, 2014, Josh Boone was hired to write and direct the adaptation.
 He later revealed that he wanted Christian Bale to play Randall Flagg and Matthew McConaughey for the role of Stu Redman.

 By September 10, 2014, the script had been completed and pre-production was underway.
 In November, Boone planned to split his adaptation into four full-length feature films in an effort to remain true to the breadth of King's sprawling novel.
 In June 2015, Warner Bros. proposed an eight-part Showtime miniseries to set up the story, which would culminate in Josh Boone's film.
-However, in February 2016, The Stand project was put on hold and the rights reverted to CBS Films.
+In February 2016, The Stand project was put on hold and the rights reverted to CBS Films.

 In September 2017, King talked of doing an extended TV series on Showtime or CBS All Access.
 In January 2019, a 10-hour limited series was ordered by CBS Television Studios to be broadcast on CBS All Access.
 Alexander Skarsgard, James Marsden, Amber Heard, Whoopi Goldberg, Greg Kinnear, Odessa Young, and Henry Zaga were all in consideration for the roles of Randall Flagg, Stu Redman, Nadine Cross, Mother Abagail, Glen Bateman, Frannie Goldsmith, and Nick Andros, respectively.
 The production was filmed in and near Vancouver, British Columbia, Canada, from September 2019 to March 2020; filming was completed a few days before it would have been shut down due to the COVID-19 pandemic.
 The production features Stephen King's son Owen King as a producer and writer, and a new ending written by Stephen King.
+The miniseries was first broadcast in December 2020, to mixed reviews.